cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 #### <a id='guid'></a> guid ####

-Get the GUID for the object with the type (for instance, app, organization, space, domain, and so on) and name specified.  **This command is provided by the `admin` plugin.**
+Get the GUID for the object with the type (for instance, app, organization, space, domain, and so on) and name specified.

 <div class="command-doc">
   <pre class="terminal">$ cf guid type [name]</pre>